dermotduffy/frigate-hass-card/README.md

 ## Starting a new card from boilerplate-card with [devcontainer][devcontainer]

+Note: this is available only in vscode ensure you have the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.

 1. Fork and clone the repository.
+2. Install necessary modules (verified to work in node 8.x) `yarn install` or `npm install`
-2. Open the [devcontainer][devcontainer] and run `npm start` when it's ready.
+3. Open a [devcontainer][devcontainer] terminal and run `npm start` when it's ready.
-3. The compiled `.js` file will be accessible on `http://127.0.0.1:5000/boilerplate-card.js`.
+4. The compiled `.js` file will be accessible on `http://127.0.0.1:5000/boilerplate-card.js`.
-4. On a running Home Assistant installation add this to your Lovelace `resources:`
+5. On a running Home Assistant installation add this to your Lovelace `resources:`

 ```yaml